Doreen Kessy

-Doreen Kessy is a Tanzanian education activist, and entrepreneur - founder and CEO of Jamani Africa a food processing and distribution company based in Tanzania.
-She is the former Chief Business Officer and Chief Operations Officer at Ubongo Learning Ltd, a social enterprise that provides educational content using cartoons.
-Kessy joined Ubongo in 2014 to work towards a solution for the lack of fun educational content in Africa produced in local African languages.
-They believed that by employing Ubongo, instructors' work with children could be supported and made much easier when the topic was taught through cartoons.
+Doreen Kessy is a Tanzanian entrepreneur and education champion.
+She is the founder of Eden Retreat, a bespoke wellness travel experience company designed to recharge and realign busy and burned-out professionals.
+They curate transformational corporate retreats and group retreats for professionals in cities around the world.
+Doreen is also the former Chief Business Officer and Chief Operations Officer at Ubongo Learning Ltd, Africa's leading children's edutainment and media company.
+Kessy played a critical role in building Ubongo to help kids learn and love learning through mass media technologies such as TV, Radio and mobile phone.
+Over the year, she led Ubongo's operations most importantly it's commercial strategy, market expansion efforts across Africa, and language adaption and content distribution.

-It is estimated that almost 25 million family households in 41 countries in Africa watch and learn from Ubongo cartoons every week.
+It is estimated that over 30 million family households in 41 countries in Africa watch and learn from Ubongo cartoons every week.

 Education and career

 Kessy received a master's degree in Business Administration and a bachelor's degree in International Business and Economics from Liberty University in Virginia.
 Prior to Ubongo, Kessy worked with a variety of organizations including International Justice Mission, Wells Fargo and Smile Africa, and she designed poverty relief programs implemented in Zimbabwe and Zambia.